A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Place DolphinScheduler behind an authenticating reverse proxy to enforce access controls
+• Place DolphinScheduler behind an authenticating reverse proxy or VPN to block unauthenticated network access until patching completes.

 bash